nrldemir/MeDirectAssesment/README.md

        information :
         * Client App gets game settings over Web Api and filled to the combobox.
         * When press "Play Game" the button, new player saved to the database. (over the Web Api)
-        * If the player completed the game successfully, "IsWinned" field changes from false to true.
+        * If the player completed the game successfully, "IsWinned" field changes from false to true. (over the Web Api)

 Step 4 : Enter some information to the opening form (such as name,surname and select board size) and click to the "Play Game" button.